Course Title: Business Finance

 On successful completion of this course you will be able to:

-- Understand and apply the fundamental concepts of finance and the key skills required for good financial management of corporations and companies, and personal financial management.
+- Apply the fundamental concepts of finance and the key skills required for good financial management of corporations and companies, and personal financial management.

-- Understand financial concepts and issues that provide the necessary guidelines to solve corporate finance problems and to gain a substantial grounding in the discipline.
+- Apply and identify financial concepts and issues that provide the necessary guidelines to solve corporate finance problems and to gain a substantial grounding in the discipline.

 - Critically analyse and apply appropriate analysis and evaluation of alternatives that lead to effective financial decision-making.

-- Develop sound financial policies to inform effective financial management of organisations that benefit key stakeholders.
+- Recommend sound financial guidelines to inform effective financial management of organisations that benefit key stakeholders.

 - Analyse and evaluate investment options and financing choices to apply best practice business finance solutions.